TykTechnologies/tyk/coprocess/python/README.md

 ### Writing events handlers with Python

 It's also possible to write a Tyk event listener with Python.
-The first step is to set a custom event handler inside your API definition (see [coprocess_app_sample_protected](coprocess_app_sample_protected)):
+The first step is to set a custom event handler inside your API definition (see [coprocess_app_sample_protected.json](../../apps/coprocess_app_sample_protected.json)):

 ```json
 ...